Terra88/hyprland-setup/README.md

 After Archinstall -> hyprland window manager configuration - For Manual installation.
 Unzip the config.zip files under "/home/username/.config/" folder.
-(PS.the folder is hidden, you can enter it from the top bar) copy and paste wallpaper & wallpaper.sh to /home directory
+(PS.the folder is hidden, you can enter it from the top bar) copy and paste wallpaper folder to /home directory

 after you have all the packages unzipped to .config folder, press: windows + M to logout and re-login, to load the theme up.